iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > I enjoy helping in this way.
 It also brings an awareness of our health and a reminder to follow the Guidelines.
 Gov Baker advised people should be getting out, enjoying a short ride or walking to the park.
 Not sure where this app went.<br> :date: __2021-01-27 07:29:02__

-> Is the app still useful????
-Since a week ago, I don't receive the information of how many people are not feeling well, and the number that are good is really low!!
-So I became to doubt about the information is true.
-Also, if this app is really useful for medical purposes you're missing the people with asthma and high blood pressure.
-Hope to improve the app, or is it the time to delete it??
-Thanks.<br> :date: __2020-11-25 15:26:38__

 > Update broke the app.
 Unable to open.<br> :date: __2020-10-26 13:37:49__

 > Felt like I was contributing to tracking COVID 19 but then there were questions about my emotional health which I felt had nothing to do with tracking the virus.<br> :date: __2020-10-24 05:26:07__